Southern Bluefin Tuna

 What international measures are being taken?

 Southern bluefin tuna is highly migratory and is fished by a number of countries.
 This group of countries formed the Commission for the Conservation of Southern Bluefin (CCSBT), which is the body responsible for international management of the species.
 The CCSBT has committed to actions to rebuild the southern bluefin tuna stock to ecologically safe levels.
-The CCSBT has agreed to a management objective of rebuilding the stock to an interim rebuilding target reference point of 20 per cent of the original spawning stock biomass by 2035.
+The CCSBT has agreed to a management objective of rebuilding the stock to an interim rebuilding target reference point of 30% of the original spawning stock biomass by 2035.

 Will the conservation dependent listing affect the international management of southern bluefin tuna?